hakikz/variation-price-display/readme.txt

 🥳 **Remove clear link**
 WooCommerce Product Range Display plugin lets you hide or remove the clear link when you select a variation.
 Incase you want to show the clear button, you'll find the option on the plugin settings.

+🥳 **Format Sale Price**
+Display crossed regular pice beside the sale price.
+Attract your customer and let them know about this on-sale product.

 == Installation ==